 How to treat scars

-When discussing treatments for the appearance of scars, it is important to remember that their appearance can be minimised, scars will not always fade completely.
+When discussing treatments for the appearance of scars, it is important to remember that although you can minimise their appearance, they will not always fade completely.
 The outcome of most treatments is a reduction in the appearance of the scars, usually reducing redness and evening the skin’s texture around the scar tissue.
 Various treatment methods are used to treat the appearance of scars, these include:

 - Steroids – steroid injections can be administered by a healthcare professional over a period of time to reduce any raised scars or swelling, evening the texture of the skin.
 Reducing the appearance of the scar.

 - Dermal fillers – often associated with cosmetic and aesthetic treatments used by patients to enhance their natural features.
-Dermal fillers can also be used to minimise the appearance of a scar.
+Dermal fillers can minimise the appearance of a scar.
 For scars which are ‘pitted’, dermal fillers can be injected into the area to fill or plump the scar’s appearance.

-- Over-the-counter creams – although the results of using OTC creams and gels can vary quite dramatically from person to person, some people claim, using creams has helped in improving the appearance of their scars.
-Most popular for this purpose are creams containing vitamin E, silicone gel and cocoa butter.
+- Over-the-counter creams – although the results of using OTC creams and gels can vary quite dramatically from person to person.
+Some people claim, using creams has helped in improving the appearance of their scars.
+The most popular creams for this purpose contain vitamin E, silicone gel and cocoa butter.

 - Laser therapy – Laser therapy works by using pulses of light to target the blood vessels in the scar tissue, ultimately reducing the redness of the scar.
 Other laser therapies can stimulate the production of collagen in the skin to even the appearance of pitted scars.